Judy, 69

 Symptoms:

 I didn’t think I had symptoms.
-But in actual fact, I did feel tired a lot and had to go pee so many times.
+But in actual fact, I did feel tired a lot and had to pee so many times.
 When I was out with friends I was always looking for the washrooms.
 I didn’t feel hungry or thirsty.

 Diagnosis:

 I had been experiencing stomach pain and heartburn for a few months, but over Christmas 2022 it was really bad.
 In January 2023 I went to my doctor who diagnosed me with acid reflux, prescribed medication, and sent me for a scope and bloodwork.
 I weighed 160 pounds.
-In February, my doctor called me with the test results: I was diabetic.
+In February, my doctor called me with the test results: I had type 2 diabetes.
 My A1c was 6.6%.
 I was in shock, I felt it was my own fault and was embarrassed to tell anyone at first.
 My doctor said he could prescribe diabetes medication right away or I could try and get my A1c numbers down with just diet and exercise and repeat the bloodwork in 3 months.
 I wanted to try just diet and exercise without medication first.
 I asked him what should I eat?
 He suggested I go on the Diabetes Canada website and get recipes and information.
 He told me that even if I get my blood sugars down to normal I will always be diabetic.

 Why did you try remission?